 More info & pics from the Little Horse Trail

 Doe Mountain is a wonderful intermediate Sedona trail which involves climbing 0.7 miles to the top of a mesa, with great views going up, and even better views atop.
 It’s a gorgeous hike with a bit of a steep climb up a series of switchbacks, although not all that difficult considering the stunning views and few crowds.
 From the top, you will enjoy 360 degree, uninterrupted views of so many wonderful Sedona landmarks including Wilson and Bear mountain, along with Boynton and Secret Canyon.
-For stunning red rock scenery without totally exhausting effort, peace & quiet, ease of parking, and low congestion, Doe Mountain is your best bet!
+With stunning red rock views, no more than moderate effort required, peace & quiet, ease of parking, and low congestion, Doe Mountain is a bucket list contender for sure.

 Distance: 0.7 miles out-and-back (add a mile or so if you plan to take a self guided walk around the top of the mesa)

 Boynton Canyon, a picturesque trail through a box canyon, is one of the most exciting and diverse trails in the area.
 As the elevation varies throughout this trail, it is not rare to find yourself sweating in the open red rocks one minute and then possibly walking through a forest of snow the next!
 The gorgeous forest scenery includes a diverse assortment of trees including ponderosa pines and oaks, and is one of the few areas to see colorful fall foliage.
 Black bears and mountain lions both call the area home, although you are unlikely to see these shy creatures who tend to avoid humans.